Nori-zk/nori-bridge-sdk/contracts/mina/eth-processor/MVCE3.md

 npm run test -- -t 'should perform a series of proof submissions'
 ```

 That straight up fails on the very 1st `createProof`.
-Validating the fact that consequtive compile run of the same contracts within the same default directory causes problems.
+Validating the fact that consequtive compile run of the same contracts within the same default directory causes problems, regardless of if they run in a seperate runtime instance.

 It failed with the same error as before: